exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

    * NOTE for cygwin's user: the JAVA_HOME must be in MS Windows format like: "C:\Program Files\JDK 1.5" Example use: export JAVA_HOME=`cygpath -w "$JAVA_HOME"`; to convert unix like format to MS Windows format.

-   * Start exo-tomcat server by one command for Unix/Linux/cygwin(in windows) environment:
+   * Start tomcat server
+      +) On the Unix/Linux/cygwin(in windows developer mode) environment:
       Go to exo-tomcat/bin and run command:
       ./eXo.sh run

+      +) On the Windows platform
+       Go to exo-tomcat/bin by DOS Command (cmd) and run command: eXo.bat run

    * Start exo-openfire server:
      +) On the Windows platform
        Open a DOS prompt command, go to exo-openfire/bin and type the command: